eooo-io/semblance-ai/docs-new/index.md

       link: https://github.com/eooo-io/semblance-ai

 features:
-  - icon: 🧠
-    title: Personal Knowledge Augmentation
+  - title: Personal Knowledge Augmentation
-    details: Train models using your own curated data—books, films, music, and personal writings—to align with your identity.
+    details: Train models that understand and reflect your unique knowledge and perspective

-  - icon: 🔄
-    title: Intellectual Sparring
-    details: Debate ideas with an AI that understands your reasoning style and can engage meaningfully with your thoughts.

-  - icon: 🎨
-    title: Creative Collaboration
-    details: Generate stories, art, or music aligned with your aesthetic preferences and creative vision.

-  - icon: 📚
+  - title: Secure and Private
+    details: Your data stays under your control with local-first architecture

+  - title: Extensible Architecture
+    details: Built with modularity in mind for easy customization and extension

-    title: Personal Archivist
+  - title: Documentation
-    details: Organize and synthesize your knowledge and experiences into a coherent digital knowledge base.
+    details: Comprehensive guides and API references for developers

 ---